-Failure to comply with the U.S. Foreign Corrupt Practices Act, or the FCPA, and other applicable anti-corruption laws could subject us to penalties and other adverse consequences and corrupt practices by our competitors may place us at a competitive disadvantage.
+Failure to comply with the U.S. Foreign Corrupt Practices Act ("FCPA") and other applicable anti-corruption laws could subject us to penalties and other adverse consequences and corrupt practices by our competitors may place us at a competitive disadvantage.

-Our executive officers, employees and other agents may violate applicable laws in connection with the marketing or sale of our products, including the FCPA and applicable anti-corruption laws in China and other jurisdictions in which our products are sold or registered for sale.
-The FCPA generally prohibits United States issuers from engaging in bribery or other prohibited payments to foreign officials for the purpose of obtaining or retaining business and requires issuers to maintain reasonable internal controls.
+Our executive officers, employees and other agents may violate applicable laws in connection with the marketing or sale of our products, including FCPA and applicable anti-corruption laws in China and other jurisdictions in which our products are sold or registered for sale.
+FCPA generally prohibits United States issuers from engaging in bribery or other prohibited payments to foreign officials for the purpose of obtaining or retaining business and requires issuers to maintain reasonable internal controls.
 The PRC also strictly prohibits bribery of government officials.
-We have adopted a policy regarding compliance with the FCPA and other applicable anti-corruption laws to prevent, detect and correct such corrupt practice.
+We have adopted a policy regarding compliance with FCPA and other applicable anti-corruption laws to prevent, detect and correct such corrupt practice.
 However, corruption, extortion, bribery, pay-offs, theft and other fraudulent practices occur from time to time in the PRC and the countries in which we seek to do business.
-While we have sought to enhance measures and controls to ensure compliance with the FCPA and other applicable anti-corruption laws by individuals involved with our company, our existing compliance policies and procedures may be insufficient or may fail to prevent our employees or other agents from engaging in inappropriate conduct for which we might be held responsible.
+While we have sought to enhance measures and controls to ensure compliance with FCPA and other applicable anti-corruption laws by individuals involved with our company, our existing compliance policies and procedures may be insufficient or may fail to prevent our employees or other agents from engaging in inappropriate conduct for which we might be held responsible.
 If our employees or other agents are found to have engaged in such practices, we could suffer severe penalties and other consequences that may have a material adverse effect on our business, financial condition and results of operations.
 In addition, our brand and reputation, our sales activities or the price of our common shares could be adversely affected if we become the target of any negative publicity as a result of actions taken by our employees or other agents.
 As discussed under "Item 8.
-Financial Information - A. Consolidated Statements and Other Financial Information - Legal and Administrative Proceedings," we have conducted an internal investigation regarding FCPA related matters and have informed NASDAQ, the SEC and DOJ regarding these matters.
-At this time, we are unable to predict, what, if any, action may be taken by NASDAQ, the SEC and/or DOJ or any penalties or remedial measures these agencies may seek.
-Any determination that our operations or activities are not in compliance with existing laws or regulations could result in the imposition of fines, civil and criminal penalties, disgorgement and equitable remedies, including disgorgement or injunctive relief.
-The imposition of any of these sanctions or remedial measures could have a material adverse effect on our business.
+Financial Information - A. Consolidated Statements and Other Financial Information - Legal and Administrative Proceedings," we have conducted an internal investigation regarding FCPA related matters and have informed NASDAQ, the SEC and the U.S. Department of Justice (the "DOJ") regarding these matters.
+On August 14, 2018, the SEC notified us that the SEC had concluded its investigation and would not recommend an enforcement action against us at this time.
+On September 12, 2018, the DOJ notified us that it had closed its investigation, with no charges.
+With the closure of the DOJ's investigation, we are not aware of any pending U.S. government investigations of us related to these matters.

 In addition, there may be corrupt practices in the healthcare industry in China and other countries in which we conduct business.
-For example, in order to secure agreements with CDCs or hospitals in China, our competitors may engage in corrupt practices in order to influence decision-makers in violation of the anti-corruption laws of China and the FCPA.
+For example, in order to secure agreements with CDCs or hospitals in China, our competitors may engage in corrupt practices in order to influence decision-makers in violation of the anti-corruption laws of China and FCPA.
 As competition persists and intensifies in our industry, we may lose potential clients, client referrals and other opportunities to the extent that our competitors engage in such practices or other illegal activities.